PanDAWMS/panda-docs/docs/source/client/prun.rst

 ``prun`` is the command-line tool to allow users to run any application on PanDA.
-The application could be ROOT (CINT, C++, pyRoot), python, user's executable, shell script, and so on, and must be made available on compute resources beforehand.
+The application could be ROOT (CINT, C++, pyRoot), python, user's executable, shell script, and so on, and must be made available on computing resources beforehand.
-``prun`` sends all files except too large files under the current directory to compute resources.
+``prun`` sends all files except too large files under the current directory to computing resources.
 Users can construct arbitrary runtime environments there and can do anything in principle.
 However, please avoid careless network operations connecting to remote servers (e.g., git clone and wget) unless the remote servers permit them.